4RSO-N/fluffyroll-app/DASHBOARD_ENHANCEMENT.md

-# Dashboard Enhancement - AuraSync
+# Dashboard Enhancement - FluffyRoll

 ## Overview

-The AuraSync dashboard has been significantly enhanced with advanced analytics, intelligent insights, and improved user experience.
+The FluffyRoll dashboard has been significantly enhanced with advanced analytics, intelligent insights, and improved user experience.
 This update transforms the basic dashboard into a comprehensive health tracking command center.

 ## New Features